manolodd/manolodd.github.io/index.md

 Welcome to my space.
 I'm *Manuel Domínguez-Dorado* — engineer, computer scientist, and researcher.

-For me, engineering is more than a discipline; it's a powerful tool to solve the challenges our society faces.
-My passion for computer science goes beyond the technical—it extends into the formal and professional aspects of the field: *Computer Engineering*.
+For me, engineering is more than a discipline; it's a powerful tool to solve many challenges our society faces.
+My passion for computer science goes beyond the technical, it extends into the most formal and professional aspects of the field: *Computer Engineering*.

 As a researcher, my focus is clear: I apply knowledge to create practical solutions that directly impact today’s technological reality.
 While I deeply admire pure science, I firmly believe that *applied research* provides the most pragmatic and valuable answers to many of the challenges we face.

-Throughout my career, I’ve led projects across the public, private, and academic sectors—nationally and internationally.
+Throughout my career, I’ve led projects across the public, private, and academic sectors, nationally and internationally.
 I’ve founded organizations, directed teams, and consistently pursued one goal: *to use engineering to solve today’s problems and prepare tomorrow’s solutions*.

 In an increasingly complex world, I know that *multidisciplinary collaboration* is key.
 I love working with people from different fields, cultures, and perspectives to orchestrate ideas and build commitment.
 I believe in *shared leadership*, where everyone contributes to success.